jdspugh/jdspugh.github.io/_posts/2023-03-23-email-based-otp-login-system.md

 | `email`                   | TEXT      |
 | `token`                   | TEXT      |

 * `email` - The user's email address is not strictly necessary in a UPL system, but without it there would be no mechanism for password recovery.
-The user's email address is always required for OPT.
+The user's email address is always required for OTP.

 * `token` - Both database schemas will use a random token that is stored in the database and also in a browser cookie upon successful login in order to identify the logged-in user between requests and can also persist between browser sessions.